BAJAJ FINSERV DIRECT LIMITED

 What is the Nifty 50 Index?

-The Nifty 50 is a benchmark stock market index that tracks 50 top companies listed on the NSE across various sectors.
+The Nifty 50 is a benchmark stock market index that represents 50 large, liquid companies listed on the NSE across multiple sectors.

 It is calculated using the free-float market capitalisation method, which considers only the publicly tradable shares of its 50 companies.

-It ensures the index reflects the actual market scenario for investors by excluding promoter-held and locked-in shares.
+It ensures the index reflects the investable portion of the market by excluding promoter-held and other non-tradable shares.

 Yes, the index is rebalanced semi-annually, and companies may be added or removed based on eligibility criteria.